xacaciax/acacia-readme/README.md

 ### What is this?

-These are some things I have learned about myself over the years that influence what I do, how I work, and what it's like to work with me.
-This document captures these things.
-The goal of this document is to help you get to know me, but it does not replace getting to know me.
-Nothing replaces time tête-à-tête or rolling up our sleeves and working together 😀
+These are some things I have learned about myself over the years about who I am and what it's like to work with me.

 ### My Philosophy
 ... or, _mantras I live by_